Side step the crowds, and visit Syros island in Greece – The Lady of the Cyclades. Here's the best things to do in Syros Greece.

 You can also travel to Syros from Santorini island.
 It can be quite a long journey, depending on which ferry is used.

 More information here: How to get the Santorini to Syros ferry.

 As with most Greek islands, it's really handy to have your own vehicle if you want to get to those out of the way places.
 We had our own car in order to get around, but rentals are available.

 If your plan is to stick in Ermoupoli and even explore Ano Syros, you won't need a car at all.
-Further than that, and if you don't have your own wheels, you can take public buses at very affordable prices.
+If you do want to reach traditional villages and different beaches around the island you can take public buses at very affordable prices.